 Some play cricket seriously and some play for fun.
 There are some people who play with a cricket ball and others who play with a tennis ball.
 This following cricket bat recommendation is for those who play casually.

 The Genius Grand is a multi-purpose cricket bat from MRF is Virat Kohli endorsed and carries his signature in the sticker.
-It is made of poplar willow, which means it is best suitable for hard tennis ball and also other kinds of tennis ball cricket.
+It is made of poplar willow, which means it is best suitable for cork ball.

-This cricket bat is ideal for casual players and is the best one under 1000 in India.
-Not recommended for professional players.
+This cricket bat is ideal for casual players and is the best one under 7000 in India.

 Other Famous Cricket Bat Brands